Two hundred and thirty years ago, King George III's army was heading north to New York after George Washington's victories at Trenton and Princeton.

 About 5 p.m., as she staffed the welcome desk outside her law firm's meeting, Buchanan heard a commotion across the hall and looked up.

 "There were these security people milling around and there he was, walking into a conference room," Buchanan said.

 Buchanan said the prince was not accompanied by his wife and did not stop and greet people along the way.

-Philadelphians will get their first official chance to view Charles and Camilla today about 11:15 a.m. when they arrive in their motorcade in the 500 block of Walnut Street.
+Philadelphians were to get their first official chance to view Charles and Camilla Saturday about 11:15 a.m. when they arrive in their motorcade in the 500 block of Walnut Street.